Prefabs in the United Kingdom: Preservation

 Bristol has one of the largest remaining populations of prefab housing stock, which also remains one of the most diverse.
 A wartime production centre for aircraft, engines and explosives, it was easy to reach for Luftwaffe bombing, and hence had a large post-war need for new housing stock.
 There remain around 700 examples of Uni-Seco, Phoenix, Tarron and roll-topped Arcon Mk Vs. The stock diversity has resulted in English Heritage selecting 16 prefabs for Grade II listed building status.

 The Excalibur estate in Catford, London Borough of Lewisham is the UK's largest remaining estate of post-WW2 prefab houses, with 187 Uni-Seco wooden frame bungalows plus a flat-roofed prefab church.
 While residents fought to save the entire 187-unit estate, English Heritage wanted to save 21 examples, and the council, which still owns 80% of the properties, wanted the ability to demolish the whole estate.
 In September 2009, the Department for Culture, Media and Sport agreed to Grade II list six of the least altered properties.
-Similar debates have resulted in the listing of 16 Phoenix prefabs in Wake Green Road, Hall Green in Birmingham; and two in Doncaster.
+Similar debates have resulted in the listing of 16 Phoenix prefabs in Wake Green Road, Hall Green in Birmingham, and two in Doncaster.

 Approximately six prefabs have been extracted from site for preservation, including one AIROH at the Museum of Welsh Life at St Fagans.
 An Arcon Mark V from Yardley in Birmingham is now preserved at the Avoncroft Museum of Buildings.
+A scale model of a newly-constructed 1950s prefab is on display at the People's Palace museum in Glasgow.